PURL: Safe and Effective Sanitization of Link Decoration

 \subsection{Analysis of Disagreements between \name and Ground Truth}

-We manually analyze \name's false positives and false negatives to assess whether these are actual mistakes or limitations of our ground truth.
+We manually analyze \name's false positives and false negatives to assess whether these are actual mistakes or limitations of our ground truth (recall that we curated a high-precision, albeit limited, ground truth).

 First, we analyze the false positives of \name.
+We manually verify the most common false positives in our dataset by first, analyzing information sent by false positive link decorations (user identifiers, values stored in cookies, etc.), and second, by analyzing available online documentation by senders/receivers of these link decorations.
 Our analysis of the most commonly misclassified \ats link decorations reveals that most of them are indeed used for tracking.
 In total, \name classifies 8,058 \nonats instances (out of 749,553 total, 1.07\%) as \ats, which correspond to 2,994 unique link decorations.
 The three most common false positive link decorations include \texttt{utk} query parameter sent to \textit{hubspot.com}, \texttt{bsi} query parameter sent to \textit{frog.wix.com}, and \texttt{iiqpciddate} query parameter sent to \textit{api.intentiq.com}.
 We manually analyzed these three link decorations, which account for almost 10\% of all false positives.
 Our analysis of the documentation for these three link decorations shows that these are not false positives, but rather these were falsely labeled as \nonats in our ground truth, and \name actually correctly classified them as \ats. \texttt{utk} query parameter contains the HubSpot's \texttt{hubspotutk} cookie which is used to identify a user visiting a website \cite{utkfalsepositive}; \texttt{bsi} query parameter contains the identifier used by BSI's Customer Data Platform \cite{bsifalsepositive}, while \texttt{iiqpciddate} accompanies \texttt{iiqpcid} query parameter which is used by IntentIQ to uniquely identify a user \cite{intentiqfalsepositive}.
-We conclude that \name's false positives are actually false negatives in the ground truth, which was curated conservatively to be highly precise (rather than high recall).
+We conclude that \name's false positives are, in actuality, false negatives in the ground truth, which was curated conservatively to be highly precise (rather than high recall).